resource-watch/slate/source/includes/api/_graph.md

 }
 ```

-This endpoint searches datasets in the graph that are related with the concepts provided or any of its synonyms.
+This endpoint finds datasets in the graph that are related to the concepts provided or any of its synonyms.
 If successful, the response will have status 200 OK, containing a list of dataset ids in the `data` index.
 You can provide multiple concepts by splitting them with blank spaces.

 ### Filters